-Join us on our fascinating journey to improve fur farming and wool products of the agriculture equation.
+Join us on our fascinating journey to improve fur and wool farming.

 We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding „tissues“ and translate these methods to laboratory grown biomaterials such as fur and wool.